AndriiKulakovskyi/efondamental/FAMILY_HISTORY_REWORK_VERIFICATION.md

 ## Implementation Summary

-The "Antécédents familiaux" questionnaire has been successfully reworked with two sections:
+The "Antécédents familiaux" questionnaire has been successfully reworked with three sections:
 - **Section 1 - Enfants (Children)**: Support for up to 5 daughters and 5 sons with issues
 - **Section 2 - Frères et Soeurs (Siblings)**: Support for up to 5 sisters and 5 brothers with issues
+- **Section 3 - Parents**: Basic information about mother and father (history and death details)

 ## Changes Made